 At Stop the Arms Fair, we try to make our events as accessible as possible.
 We recognise that different people have different access needs and it’s not always possible to meet people’s needs perfectly but we will do our best.
 We welcome feedback.

-The 2021 week of action to #stopDSEI includes a camp and several days of action that will be held during the set-up of the arms fair at the East Gate of the ExCeL Centre, from Monday 6th to Sunday 12th September.
-A day of action will also be held on the opening day of the arms fair Tuesday 14th September, near the Crystal at the West Gate of the ExCel Centre.
+The 2023 week of action to #stopDSEI includes a camp and several days of action at the East Gate of the ExCeL Centre and near the Crystal at the West Gate of the ExCel Centre.
 The information on this page is about these two locations only.
 It will be made clear below where there is access information differs between each of these two sites.

 The organisers of events taking place in other locations during the week of action should be contacted directly if you have any questions about accessing their event not answered on the individual event page.
-Each entry on the programme of events links to either the website or Facebook page of one or more organisers.
+Each entry on the programme of events links to either the website, Facebook page of, or has contact details for one or more organisers.
+STAF is here to help bring groups and individuals together.

 There is step-free access with dropped kerbs to both the camp and protest site on the East Gate.
 The platforms at the nearest DLR station – Prince Regent – are accessible by lift.
 Prince Regent DLR station is 0.2 miles from the camp and protest site on the East Gate.
 AccessAble has further access information for Prince Regent DLR station.

-There will be an accessible toilet available day and night on the East Gate for the duration of the camp Monday 6th to Sunday 12th September.
+There will be an accessible toilet available day and night on the East Gate for the duration of the camp Tuesday 5th to Sunday 11th September.
+Thereafter, at the west, we will be using local cafe facilities.

 There is step-free access with dropped kerbs to the protest site on the West Gate.
 The platforms at the nearest DLR station – Royal Victoria – are accessible by lift.
 Royal Victoria DLR station is 0.3 miles from the protest site on the West Gate.
 AccessAble has further access information for Royal Victoria DLR station.